1537HAS/1537HAS.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+My name is Aoshen Huang.
 I'm a master student from ShanDong University.
 My research interest includes reinforcement learning and robot learning.